mohatt/gatsby-plugin-advanced-pages/README.md

 ### Creating pages

-In order to create your first page, create a new `pages.config.yaml` file under your project’s directory
+In order to create your first page, create a new `pages.config.yaml` file under your project’s root directory

 `pages.config.yaml`